DrBlackross/transformer-base-Ai-kraken/README.md

 	    CRYPTO_DECIMALS = 4
 	    DEFAULT_ATR_MULTIPLIER = 0.15

 Then again if I started with a USDT balance of $0 would it be much different?
 Tensorboard is a bit hard to hard to read at a glance.
-I always check the commandline...
+I always check the commandline... hence i am trying to clean it up.

 **8.** **Crontab it

 My crontab setup for this script is... (screen + crontab works for me)